Written by Mjob Admin in All Blog Posts ✍, mJob News

 Join now - No.1 decentralized fair trade freelance platform

-✉ You'll receive an email with a confirmation link.
-If you don't find it, check the spam - and please add mJobMarket.com email to your white list!
+✉ You'll receive an email with a confirmation link, please click the link.
+If you don't find, check Spam - and add mJobMarket.com email to your white list!